3 Defining Strategic Management and Strategy

 Icon for the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License

-Strategic Management v2 Copyright © by [Author removed at request of original publisher] is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+Strategic Management v2 Copyright © by [Author removed at request of original publisher] and OpenStax is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.

 Share This Book